keboola/connection-docs/manipulation/transformations/openrefine/index.md

 Note that building Docker images will take a while, we're building OpenRefine from sources.
 After everything runs just point your browser to `localhost:3333`.

-## Beta Warning
+## Public Beta Warning

-OpenRefine transformations are currently in open beta.
+OpenRefine transformations are currently in public beta.
 Some thing may not work as expected.
 Please bear with us while we polish all necessities, all feedback welcomed at [support@keboola.com](mailto:support@keboola.com).